 |

 The Nicholson Institute was built at the expense of Joshua Nicholson, a local manufacturer, in memory of Richard Cobden.
 It was opened in 1884.
 It is a brick-built three storey building designed by the Leek firm of architects W. Sugden and Son.
 It has a tower, surmounted by a dome and lantern.
+The reliefs showing different trades and skills were by A. Broadbent.
 The institute provided a library, art gallery, museum and school of art.
 The library was free to people living within 6 miles of the town.
-After three years the library was supported by the town as the local authority, at that time the improvement commissioners.
+After three years, the library was supported by the town as the local authority.
 The library is now run by Staffordshire County Council.
-In 1900 the building was extended to create a school and silk school.
+In 1900, the building was extended to create a school and silk school.
 It has ornamental modelling and and lettering by A. Broadbent.
 On the day that I took most of the photographs shown here, I was fortunate to meet the caretaker, who showed me some of the main features of the interior.
+In 2021, I found that some of the tableaux are partially obscured by festoons of carelessly placed and dangling wires giving the overall impression of neglect for these outstanding works of art.

 Given its position, set back from the Stockwell Street, the Institute is not easy to photograph in its entirety.
 From the main road, the building is partially obscured by the 17th century stone-built Greystones house.
 Among the features of interest on the exterior of the building are a set of fine tableaux over the windows depicting activities at the school.
 Among them are tableaux depicting Science, Physics and Chemistry, Music, Art, Literature, Cookery, Needlework, Dyeing, Manual Instruction, Weaving, Commerce and Agriculture.
 Inside there is a doorway with decoration over the lintel shown below, reminding students that time is flying.
 To the south of the main building is a the centre for physical education, added in 1900.